pypy/pypy/pypy/doc/rlib.rst

 to change at some point.
 Usually it is useful to look at the tests in `pypy/rlib/test`_ to get an impression of how to use a module.

-.. _`pypy/rlib`: ../../../../pypy/rlib
-.. _`pypy/rlib/test`: ../../../../pypy/rlib/test

 ``listsort``
 ============

-The listsort_ module contains an implementation of the timsort sorting algorithm (the sort method of lists is not RPython).
+The `pypy/rlib/listsort.py`_ module contains an implementation of the timsort sorting algorithm (the sort method of lists is not RPython).
 To use it, subclass from the ``listsort.TimSort`` class and override the ``lt`` method to change the comparison behaviour.
 The constructor of ``TimSort`` takes a list as an